tovy-eu/tovy.eu-website/blueprint.md

 - **Project Intake Form**: A multi-step, user-friendly form at `/project-request` to capture detailed client requirements.
 It asks sequential questions to qualify leads effectively.
 - **Blog**: A markdown-based blog accessible at `/blog` for publishing articles.
 It includes a main listing page and individual post pages.
 - **Subscription Form**: A component to capture user emails for a newsletter, integrated into the blog.
-- **CMS for Content**: The `/admin` route is set up with Decap CMS to allow for easy management of blog content.

 ## 3. Tech Stack